Skip to content

 In this practical session, you learned how to:

-• Trigger the wis2box workflow by uploading data to MinIO using various methods.
+• trigger the wis2box workflow by uploading data to MinIO using various methods.

-• Debug common errors in the data ingestion process using the Grafana dashboard and the logs of your wis2box instance.
+• debug common errors in the data ingestion process using the Grafana dashboard and the logs of your wis2box instance.

-• Monitor WIS2 data notifications published by your wis2box in the Grafana dashboard and MQTT Explorer.
+• monitor WIS2 data notifications published by your wis2box in the Grafana dashboard and MQTT Explorer.